What is self publishing mistakes first time authors?

 The fix is to build an advance reader list before publication — 20 to 40 readers in your genre who receive a digital copy 3 to 4 weeks before launch and post their honest reviews during launch week.
 This costs nothing beyond coordination effort and has a measurable impact on first-month performance.

-Mistake 4: Submitting Word Documents Directly to KDP
+Why Not Submit Word Documents Directly to KDP?

 KDP accepts Word documents but its automated conversion to the Kindle format routinely produces formatting errors that are invisible in Word but obvious in the published book: inconsistent spacing, irregular paragraph indentation, incorrect headers on pages where they should be suppressed, and font rendering issues.
 None of these are visible in the KDP digital proof, which shows a cleaned-up preview rather than the exact output.